pdxparrot/ssj2019/SETUP.md

 ### Player / Game Viewer

-* **TODO:** Create a viewer prefab for it
-  * **TODO:** This is out of date
-  * Create a new Viewer script that overrides a Core Viewer (?
-Core or Game?)
+* Create a new Player/GameViewer script that overrides one of the Core/Game Viewers and implements the IPlayerViewer interface
+  * Implement the required interface
-  * Create an empty Prefab and add the Viewer component to it
+* Create an empty Prefab and add the project Viewer script to it
+  * Layer: Viewer
-    * Add a camera under the prefab
+  * Add a camera under the prefab (Camera)
-      * Clear Mode: Sky
+    * Clear Flags: Solid Color (or Skybox for a skybox)
-      * Background Color: Default
+    * Background: Opaque Black (or Default for a skybox)
-      * Projection: Depends on viewer needs
     * Remove the Audio Listener
     * Add a Post Process Layer component to the Camera object
+      * Set the Layer to PostProcessing
+      * Uncheck Directly to Camera Target
-      * Add an Aspect Ratio component to the Camera (UI) object
+  * Attach the Camera to the Viewer component
-    * Add another camera under the prefab (UI)
+  * Add another camera under the prefab (UI Camera)
-      * Layer: UI
-      * Clear Mode: None
+    * Clear Flags: Solid Color
-      * Culling Mask: UI
-      * Projection: Orthographic
+    * Background: Opaque Black
     * Remove the AudioListener
-      * Add an Aspect Ratio component to the Camera (UI) object
+    * Add the UICameraAspectRatio component to the UI Camera
+  * Attach the UI Camera to the Viewer component
-    * Add an empty GameObject under the prefab and add a Post Process Volume to it
+  * Add an empty GameObject under the prefab (PostProcessingVolume) and add a Post Process Volume to it
-    * Attach the Cameras and the Post Process Volume to the Viewer component
+  * Attach the Post Process Volume to the Viewer component
   * **Create the Post Process Layer (one per-viewer, Viewer{N}_PostProcess)**

 ## PlayerManager